 If you’ve decided that you’re going to put your home on the market, there are an abundance of steps you can take to increase the resale value of your home.
-Some may be small, inexpensive tasks that can go a long way in boosting the sale price, others may be more involved steps that have a remarkable impact on the offers you receive for your home.
+Some may be small, inexpensive tasks that can go a long way in boosting the sale price, and others may be more involved steps that have a remarkable impact on the offers you receive for your home.

-What route you take depends on the goals, budget and time you have to spruce up your home before putting up a for sale sign, but the following five factors can help to fetch you higher offers for your home, and ultimately, more money.
+What route you take depends on the goals, budget, and time you have to spruce up your home before putting up a for sale sign, but the following five factors can help to fetch you higher offers for your home and, ultimately, more money.

 Add Some Fresh Landscaping